 In this context, we analyzed the IM in patients with AIH using a next-generation sequencing (NGS) approach, compared these data with healthy individuals as well as alterations in non-AIH hepatopathy controls and finally associating these data with additionally measured markers of BT as well as investigating these data in the context of liver parenchymatous tissue remodeling (LPTR).

-Methods:
+Methods

 Fresh fecal and EDTA-plasma samples were collected.
 For detection of BT we measured intestinal fatty acid binding protein (i-FABP), LPS-binding protein (LBP), and soluble CD14 (sCD14).
 After genomic DNA extraction, IM detection was performed by 16 rRNA-based NGS (Illumina MiSeq platform).
 Finally, data were studied with state-of-the-art computational biology approaches.

-Results:
+Results

 In AIH individuals IM alpha-diversity (detected-(OTUs and Chao-1 index levels) showed significantly decreased levels, being even more distinct in non-AIH hepatopathy controls.
 Investigating the IM, we were able to detect AIH-specific alterations on class as well as on genus level.
 In comparison to very parallel findings in the non-AIH hepatopathy control cohort, on class level Erysipelotrichi showed contrarious expression patterns with an increase in AIH and a corresponding decrease in non-AIH individuals.
 On genus level we detected a broad resemblance of alterations between AIH and non-AIH hepatopathy controls.
 Additionally, Acinetobacter, Butyricimonas, Clostridium, Dialister, Janthinobacterium, Lachnospira, Lactobacillus, and Pseudomonas showed significant increases in AIH and interestingly corresponding decreases in non-AIH hepatopathy controls.
 Furthermore, PCoA analysis showed separation of healthy from all hepatopathy samples and proceeding with a constrained approach we were able to detect a clear separation of AIH from healthy but also from non-AIH hepatopathy samples further supporting the significance of our results.